 Timeline for License Applications

-While September 2022 seems like a long time away, our cannabis application writers in Alabama recommend starting on your license applications now.
+Our cannabis application writers in Alabama recommend starting on your license applications now.
 The more time you have to prepare your application, the greater the chances are that you’ll receive a higher score from the State.

-In the step-by-step guide below, we’ll discuss actions you can take now, but first, let’s go over the types of cannabis licenses available and the application process.
+In the step-by-step guide below, we’ll discuss actions you can take now, but first, let’s go over the types of Alabama cannabis licenses available and the application process.

 Types of Alabama Medical Cannabis Licenses